New: API Reference docs are live — integrate Cleanlist enrichment into your apps. View API docs →

 Errors

-The Cleanlist Public API uses standard HTTP status codes and FastAPI's default JSON error format.
+The Cleanlist Public API uses standard HTTP status codes, and every error response is wrapped in a single JSON envelope.

 Error format